google/flax/docs_nnx/why.rst

 The first improvement is that Flax NNX Modules are regular Python objects.
 This means that you can easily construct and inspect ``Module`` objects.

-Compare this to Flax Linen, where Modules are lazy, which means some attributes are not available upon construction and are only accessible at runtime, making Linen not easy to inspect and debug.
+On the other hand, Flax Linen Modules are not easy to inspect and debug because they are lazy, which means some attributes are not available upon construction and are only accessible at runtime.

 .. codediff::
   :title: Linen, NNX